 - Kids walking out to the outdoor rink should have skate guards on or change into their skates outside.
 Watch out for kids crawling from the indoor rink to the outdoor rink.

 - Please plan enough time before you end to have your team help shovel off the ice before the next team starts.

 - If you are the first team out there for the 5pm ice time and it has snowed, please give yourself some extra time to shovel off the snow ahead.
 Also clear snow off along the top of the boards.
 Ask parents to help out.

-- The ice surface needs to be completely clear of snow, particularly at the resurfacing breaks at 7:00 and 9:15.
-Practice will need to end 10-15 minutes prior to the changeover to permit this.
+- The ice surface needs to be completely clear of snow, particularly before any resurfacing.
+Practice will need to end 10 minutes prior to the changeover to permit this.

 - Please clear all pucks off the ice before resurfacing and when you are done using them.
 Put pucks away in the shed.

 - Do not try to shovel off or chip away any ice that may build up outside of the rink along the boards.
 That could damage some of the coils that run right up under the edges of the boards along the sides.

 - Do not shovel in the fenced off areas at the corners of the rink.
 They are blocked off on purpose to protect the coils that extend under the boards.